Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) Declares $0.07 Monthly Dividend

-Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL – Get Rating) declared a monthly dividend on Thursday, March 10th, Zacks reports.
-Investors of record on Thursday, March 24th will be paid a dividend of 0.071 per share on Thursday, March 31st.
-This represents a $0.85 dividend on an annualized basis and a dividend yield of 5.82%.
-The ex-dividend date is Wednesday, March 23rd.
+Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL – Get Rating) announced a monthly dividend on Tuesday, March 15th, Wall Street Journal reports.
+Stockholders of record on Monday, May 23rd will be paid a dividend of 0.071 per share on Tuesday, May 31st.
+This represents a $0.85 dividend on an annualized basis and a dividend yield of 5.90%.
+The ex-dividend date of this dividend is Friday, May 20th.

 Blackstone / GSO Senior Floating Rate Term Fund has decreased its dividend by 8.7% over the last three years.